 Telehealth dermatology is still a new experience for some of our clients.
-Here are a few answers to common questions our new clients usually have.
+Here are a few answers to common questions our new clients usually have about online dermatology appointments.

-Normally, our standard appointments last about 15-20 minutes.
+Normally, our standard online appointments last about 15-20 minutes.

 Do you prescribe medications?

 Yes!
-We can send even send them directly to your pharmacy, no paper prescription needed!
+Because we are an online dermatology practice, we send your prescriptions directly to your pharmacy, no paper prescription needed!

 Can you evaluate skin lesions?